Candyman (character): Legacy

 In 2007, Pitbull released the song "Candyman" titled after the urban legend of the same name.
 It is track nine to Pitbull's album The Boatlift and features Chicago rapper Twista who provides a verse to the halloween track.

 The Candyman was ninth on Fandango and Bloody Disgusting's list of top 10 slasher icons, and eighth on an older Bloody Disgusting list.
 Based on a readers' poll, Rolling Stone ranked him tenth among horror villains.
 JoBlo.com ranked the Candyman fifth on its list of horror boogeymen, and ComingSoon.net ranked him seventh on its list of slasher villains.

 Candyman is sometimes referenced in songs, most notably Tupac Shakur song "Troublesome '96" with him urging listeners to "say my name three times like Candyman...Bet I roll on yo' ass like an avalanche", which often confused many people to this present day with debates if the summoning was three or five, however the actual times to summon is five.
 It was in fact Bloody Mary who is summoned three times.
 Kanye West also gave mention in his song titled " Breathe In, Breathe Out" rapping, "So, say my name like Candyman, and I'ma come and fix you up like the handyman".
 Megan Thee Stallion was another rapper to mention him in her song titled "Scary" featuring Rico Nasty rapping, "Say my name like Candyman, and bitch, you know I'm there".

-R. J. Payne most recently rapped this line in "Let's Do It Again": "A nightmare you wouldn't expect, Leatherface with the chainsaw, I Candyman hook you to death".
+R. J. Payne rapped this line in the 2025 Wu-Tang Clan and Mathematics song "Let's Do It Again": "A nightmare you wouldn't expect, Leatherface with the chainsaw, I Candyman hook you to death".